AshtinDonuts/ad_ASAP/README.md

 # Ashtin Donuts' forked ASAP

-This forked repo adds functionalities to support the hardware we will use at the Embodied AI and Robotic Vision Research Group at UofA.
+<code style="color : purple">This forked repo adds functionalities to support the hardware we will use at the Embodied AI and Robotic Vision Research Group at UofA.</code>

 We will use it to implement and experiment with a real-world deployment of ASAP (Tian et al., 2024).